Kylix rugifera

 Kylix rugifera is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The shell has a very dark chocolate color.
 The whorls are longitudinally ribbed with the ribs terminating on a nodulous periphery, above which the surface is smooth and slightly concave.
 The lower portion of the body whorl has revolving striae.
 The shell reaches a length of 22 mm.

 Distribution

-Tjis species occurs in the demersal zone of the Pacific Ocean off the Galapagos Islands and Panama.
+This species occurs in the demersal zone of the Pacific Ocean off the Galapagos Islands and Panama.